Wraient/flick/README.md

-# Flick
+# Octopus

-Flick is a CLI tool for managing and watching TV shows and movies directly from the terminal or using Rofi for a GUI selection.
-Designed for simplicity and control, Flick allows seamless playback and tracking of episodes with customizable options.
+Octopus is a CLI tool for managing and watching TV shows and movies directly from the terminal or using Rofi for a GUI selection.
+Designed for simplicity and control, Octopus allows seamless playback and tracking of episodes with customizable options.

 ## **Important**
-`Flick` uses [vadapav.mov](https://vadapav.mov) API and It also hosts the content.
+`Octopus` uses [vadapav.mov](https://vadapav.mov) API and It also hosts the content.
 Please consider donating to [vadapav.mov](https://vadapav.mov)

 Bitcoin
 ```